Celebrating Sunday @ Home

 What is God saying to you today?
 Find words, phrases or images in the reading that speak to you.
 Savor the words and pray with them.
 What could God be inviting you into?
 Or use the homilies and discussion questions below to help prompt you:

-- Homily from Sister Mary Frohlich, RSCJ (Click link for text)
+Twentieth Sunday in Ordinary Time - Homily from Anne McGowan, PhD (Click link for text)

 Discern God's Invitation